Is Dropbox the tool your DTC brand uses to store creative assets and important documents?

 That's a lot to handle.

 If you don't have an effective system for organising and deploying all your visual content, it will overwhelm you.
-Unfortunately, Dropbox misses the mark here.
+And, Dropbox misses the mark here.
 When you try managing images and videos in Dropbox, you'll quickly discover that:

 1. It only works for general document management